TimEvink/iv-breeding-emerald/README.md

 will serve the page locally.

-There are zero external dependencies, so no need for npm install.
+There are no external dependencies.